joelwetzel/Hubitat-Auto-Shades/README.md

 ## Installation

+The best way to install this code is by using [Hubitat Package Manager](https://community.hubitat.com/t/beta-hubitat-package-manager).

-There are two Hubitat apps to install on your hub.
+But if you install manually, there are two Hubitat apps to install on your hub.
 (A parent and a child instance app.)
 You need them both.